AnastasiaZhelunitsina/Magic-ball-in-Russian/README.md

 # Magic-ball-in-Russian
-This is the implementation of the magic ball in the code for Russian users
+This is the implementation of the magic ball in the code for Russian users.
+Gives a random answer of 20 options.
+Created with a basic methods Python.